About

-Currently, Zucker is seeking publishers for three novels: Biography of a Black-and-White Lamb, by Tomáš Zmeškal; and Dust Collectors and Deathmaiden, by Lucie Faulerová.
+Currently, Alex is seeking publishers for five novels: Biography of a Black-and-White Lamb, by Tomáš Zmeškal; Dust Collectors and Deathmaiden, by Lucie Faulerová; and Cracks and Bodies, by Klára Vlasáková.
 For samples, synopses, and author bios, write alexz (dot) nyc (at) gmail (dot) com.

 The Selected Writings of Jan Patocka: Care for the Soul